$sl(2,\mathds{C})\times D$ symmetry and conformal primary basis for massless fields: Discussion

 \section{Discussion}

-Although the bulk dilatation does not belong to the isometry Poincare group of our Minkowski spacetime, it can be regarded as an emergent symmetry of the solution space of equations of motion for the massless field dictated by the unitary representation of the Poincare group, reminiscent of the hidden conformal symmetry of the Kerr black hole discovered in \cite{CMS1}.
-With this in mind, we have shown that the $sl(2,\mathds{C})\times D$ symmetry dictated candidate basis for the massless particle representation of the Poincare group can be constructed out of the infinite tower of the descendants of the left and right highest (lowest) weight conformal primary wavefunction of $sl(2,\mathds{C})$ Lie algebra, where the celestial conformal weights are further determined in an explicit manner by the bulk scaling dimension through solving out the exact on-shell conformal primary wavefunctions for the massless field with arbitrary helicity.
+Although the bulk dilatation does not belong to the isometry Poincar\'e group of our Minkowski spacetime, it can be regarded as an emergent symmetry of the solution space of equations of motion for the massless field dictated by the unitary representation of the Poincar\'e group, reminiscent of the hidden conformal symmetry of the Kerr black hole discovered in \cite{CMS1}.
+With this in mind, we have shown that the $sl(2,\mathbb{C})\times D$ symmetry dictated candidate basis for the massless particle representation of the Poincar\'e group can be constructed out of the infinite tower of the descendants of the left and right highest (lowest) weight conformal primary wavefunction of $sl(2,\mathbb{C})$ Lie algebra, where the celestial conformal weights are further determined in an explicit manner by the bulk scaling dimension through solving out the exact on-shell conformal primary wavefunctions for the massless field with arbitrary helicity.
 In particular, on top of the two kinds of familiar-looking on-shell conformal primary wavefunctions, which are related to each other by the shadow transformation, we also find another set of independent on-shell conformal primary wavefunctions for the massless field with helicity $|s|\ge 1$.
 In addition, for the massless field with helicity $|s|\ge 1$, one is also required to introduce the gauge potential to define the Klein-Gordon inner product\cite{Penrose}.
 So we present the exact on-shell conformal primary wavefunctions as well as the corresponding celestial conformal weights and bulk scaling dimension in Appendix \ref{D} for the electromagnetic potential, which is supposed to be generalized readily to the massless field with larger helicity.

-However, to show that our candidate basis is really the basis for the massless particle representation of the Poincare group, one is required to generalize the detailed completeness analysis for the massless scalar field in \cite{CMS,FPR} to the massless field with arbitrary helicity, where the aforementioned new set of independent on-shell conformal primary wavefunctions may be an indispensable part for the basis completeness.
+However, to show that our candidate basis is really the basis for the massless particle representation of the Poincar\'e group, one is required to show that it is complete as a basis, which has already been analyzed in \cite{CMS,FPR,Mitra}, where different strategies are developed.
+It is interesting to ask whether one can achieve its completeness in another manner, where the aforementioned new set of independent on-shell conformal primary wavefunctions may be an indispensable part.
 We hope to address this important issue elsewhere in the future.